nicolaroberts/nicolaroberts.github.io/_posts/2015-07-20-website-setup-post.md

 * Paste local server address into browser
 * Simply refresh the browser to incorporate edits on the go

+Unfortunately, links in the local development version still point to the published online site without the edits.
+To get the links pointing between local in-development pages, comment out the `url` field in the `_config.yml` file.
+Don't keep and commit that though!

 ## Enable DISQUS comments system

 * Get Disqus account, click 'Add Disqus To Site', fill out details
 * Will create site `https://disqus_shortname.disqus.com/admin/moderate/`
 * Edit `disqus_shortname` field in `_config.yml`

+## Google analytics and verify

+To do.